leamas/UKTides_pi/README.md

 Uses the UKHO Tidal API to show times/heights of HW/LW at over 600 UK tidal stations

-At present only a Windows version is available.
+Windows and Linux versions are available.

 If you want to compile your own version you will need to obtain an API key from the UKHO.